darklife/darkriscv/README.md

 *darkriscv* is in the very early stage of development.

-As long the motivation around the *darkriscv* is replace some 680x0 and coldfire processors, my target is try keep the initial performance of ~80MIPS in a Spartan-6 LX4.
+As long the motivation around the *darkriscv* is replace some 680x0 and coldfire processors, my target is try keep the performance of ~80MIPS in a Spartan-6 LX4.

-# Directory description
+#### Directory description

 - ise: the ISE project files (xise and ucf)
 - rtl: the source for the core and soc